flipcoder/siege-tools/README.md

     - Context-aware file and project templates and generators

 - SiegeMod (sgmod)
-    - a multi-language, extensible preprocessor
+    - a state machine of build switches for your project
+    - manipulate source code abstract syntax trees from an external script similar to jquery's manipulation of DOM
+    - does not require embedding incompatible code like other preprocessors
     - compatible with sgmake (above)
-    - a state machine of custom switches for your project
-    - does not require embedding incompatible code like other preprocessors
-    - manipulate source code from an external script similar to manipulating DOM

 ## Contributing ##
 If you find this project useful, consider contributing or spreading the word to other developers.